DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-06-changes-to-find-at-the-end-of-2021-cycle.md

 Candidates applying again after the deadline to apply for the first time will go through the course selection journey as normal.

-## Candidates are discouraged from searching for courses after the deadline to apply again has passed
+## The deadline to apply again has passed

 Although candidates cannot submit an application after the [deadline to apply again](/find-teacher-training/changes-to-find-at-the-end-of-2021-cycle/#21-september-2021-at-6pm) has passed, we continue to show course listings so that providers and candidates who’ve already applied can finalise any post-submission activity (such as making and accepting offers).